 If your AC unit’s blower fan and compressor work fine when the unit is turned on but no cool air is coming from the vents, there is a compressor problem—call us at 301-990-7970 for compressor repair, a job that’s best left to a professional AC technician.

 If your AC system makes unusual squealing, growling, or rattling noises—it can mean that there is a compressor problem or some other problem that should be addressed as soon as possible.

 Does your AC unit’s circuit breaker short out frequently when the air conditioner is turned on?
 This is another sign that your unit needs compressor repair.

 An AC compressor can break for several possible reasons such as a blown fuse (commonly caused by the compressor tripping the breaker), a broken motor overload protector, or burnt wiring.
 There could also be serious internal damage inside the compressor.

 Regardless of the cause of the broken compressor, it is important to have this serious AC problem properly inspected and diagnosed by a professional AC technician in MD.
-Contact Michael Bonsby Heating & Air Conditioning today for AC compressor repair—don’t be left inside a hot, uncomfortable home during the hot days ahead.
+Contact Michael Bonsby HVAC & Plumbing today for AC compressor repair—don’t be left inside a hot, uncomfortable home during the hot days ahead.